jindalvivek10/fastmcp-simple-adk/fastmcp-simple/README.md

 # FastMCP Simple Example

-This project demonstrates a simple implementation of FastMCP with a Google ADK agent.
+This project demonstrates a simple implementation of FastMCP with a Google ADK agent (We need to modify this.)

 ## Running the Server